pedrorv/cenario/README.md

 # Cenário
-Interactive data visualization about the dynamics of the brazilian cinema.
+Interactive data visualization about the brazilian's cinema dynamics.
 By Pedro Reis and Victória Molgado